sptankard/digitalsecuritycurriculum/digsec-intro.rst

 Because of the many ways our digital lives are inherently intertwined, it’s important to remember that we are responsible for each others’ safety and privacy.
 It’s upon us to collectively support each other as we learn about each other’s privacy preferences.

-We can coordinate in reducing threats and vulnerabilities that affect us as co-workers, family members, activists, or even just neighbors using the same cafe Wi-Fi to browse the web.
+We can coordinate in
+reducing threats and vulnerabilities that affect us as co-workers, family members, activists, or even just neighbors using the same cafe WiFi to browse the web.
 When you notice that others have unsafe settings or are leaking personal data, you can tell them.
 If you prefer not to be tagged in photos on social media, let others know and ask others what their preferences are.
 If you see your parents have a weak password, take the time to explain how to create a more robust one.

 There’s a million ways we can help our networks reduce the harm from poor digital security habits and build better security cultures.

+While many people often use military or war analogies when talking about digital security, thinking about it that way can often be misleading.
+In many ways, analogies to public health and medicine can be much more informative and helpful.

 Why We Should Care -- And Act
 -----------------------------